A contribution is anything of value given to influence a federal election.

 - Goods (such as equipment, supplies, facilities and mailing lists) are valued at their normal purchase or rental price.

-- Services (such as advertising, printing or consulting) are valued at the prevailing commercial rate at the time the services are rendered (i.e., the amount that was paid or would have been paid for the services).
+- Services (such as advertising, printing or consulting) are valued at the prevailing commercial rate at the time the services are rendered (that is, the amount that was paid or would have been paid for the services).

-- Discounts are valued at the amount discounted (i.e., the difference between the usual or normal charge and the amount paid by the committee).
+- Discounts are valued at the amount discounted (that is, the difference between the usual or normal charge and the amount paid by the committee).

 Proceeds from fundraisers and sales